brendt/stitcher.io/src/content/blog/2020-04-14-event-sourced.md

 The `OrderAggregateRoot` will keep track of everything that happens within this context and will be the entry point for applications to talk with.
 It will also dispatch events, which are stored and propagated to all reactors and projectors.

-Reactors will handle side effects and will never be replayed, projectors will make projections.
+Reactors will handle side effects which will never be replayed and projectors will make projections.
 In our case these are simple Laravel models.
 These models can be read from any other context, though they can only be written to from within projectors.

 <div class="image-noborder mobile-only">